Note:

 ArcGIS Community Analyst is being retired.
 See Deprecation notice for ArcGIS Community Analyst: Transition to ArcGIS Business Analyst Web App for more information.

 Data apportionment in ArcGIS Community Analyst is the summarization (or aggregation) of data into rings and polygons.
-Data apportionment allows you to use attributes available within census geographies, such as total population, to calculate information for your custom defined areas, like rings or drive-time service areas.
+Data apportionment allows you to use attributes available within census geographies, such as total population, to calculate information for your custom defined areas, such as rings or drive-time service areas.

 Data apportionment in ArcGIS Community Analyst